rtro92/gutenberg-sc-overlay-text/readme.txt

 === Sc Text Overlay ===
-Contributors:      The WordPress Contributors
+Contributors:      Myles Taylor
 Tags:              block
 Tested up to:      6.1
 Stable tag:        0.1.0
 License:           GPL-2.0-or-later
 License URI:       https://www.gnu.org/licenses/gpl-2.0.html

-Example block scaffolded with Create Block tool.
+Gutenberg Block - Adds a section with a background image and a text overlay box.

 == Description ==

-This is the long description.
-No limit, and you can use Markdown (as well as in the following sections).
+Adds a section with a background image and a text overlay box.

 For backwards compatibility, if this section is missing, the full length of the short description will be used, and Markdown parsed.

 == Installation ==

-This section describes how to install the plugin and get it working.

-e.g.

-1. Upload the plugin files to the `/wp-content/plugins/sc-text-overlay` directory, or install the plugin through the WordPress plugins screen directly.
+1. Upload the plugin files to the `/wp-content/plugins/sc-text-overlay` directory.
-1. Activate the plugin through the 'Plugins' screen in WordPress
+2. Activate the plugin through the 'Plugins' screen in WordPress

 == Frequently Asked Questions ==

-= A question that someone might have =

-An answer to that question.

-= What about foo bar? =

-Answer to foo bar dilemma.
+== What image dimensions should I use? ==

+The recommended image dimensions are 1200x500, however any image will work.
+The image is stretched using cover and centered, so take that into consideration when selecting an image.

+== Is the background color customizable? ==

+This feature will be added in future updates.
+However no the default color is rgba(0,0,0, 0.5) with a font color of #FFF.

 == Screenshots ==